netlify-marco/auto-annotated-portfolio/content/pages/index.md

       Spotify has put in effort to anticipate common questions a developer may ask when first using their API.
-The documentation is clean and direct to the point answering those concerns.
-Additionally, additional documentation is linked in-line to clearly outline the linked article's context relates to the topic being discussed.
-The embedded HTTP request in the Reference section helps reduce confusion on how to perform requests to the endpoint currently being reviewed and the expected output of that request.
+The documentation is clean and direct answering those concerns.
+Additionally, documentation is linked in-line to clearly outline the linked article relates to the context of the topic being discussed.
+The embedded HTTP request tester in the Reference section helps reduce confusion on how to perform requests to the endpoint currently being reviewed and the expected output of that request.